jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 ![New horizontal pane]({{ "/assets/images/tmux_blogpost/horizontal_pane.png" | absolute_url }})

-I know these default commands might be hard to remember so in section [More intuitive keybindings](#intuitive) we'll see how to remap them.
+I know these default commands might be hard to remember but bear with me; in section [More intuitive keybindings](#intuitive) we'll see how to remap them.

 **Pane Indexes**